-Service fee charges are per-booking charges for air-ticketing or a segment of a trip (car, rail, hotel, etc.).
-The service fees doesn’t include a charge for research or planning a trip, it’s a charge for the logistics of booking.
+Service fee charges are pre-booking charges for air-ticketing or a segment of a trip (car, rail, hotel, etc.).
+The service fees don’t include a charge for research or planning a trip, it’s a charge for the logistics of booking.
 Different service fee charges can include:

 - Air ticketing, domestic

 - Air-inclusive package